-Prefix registrations were introduced after the previous registration system, suffix registrations, came to an end.
-Prefix registrations ran from 1983 to 2001.
+Prefix registrations were introduced after the previous registration system (suffix registrations) came to an end.
+Prefix registrations were issued between 1983 and 2001.

-Prefix registrations with an 'A' at the beginning were first issued on August 1st, 1983 and ran until 31st July, 1984.
-Thus, the letter 'A' was the year identifier followed by two or three digits with three letters at the end.
-These three letters, at the end of prefix registrations, were not random but actually identified the year of issue.
-For example "LHN" indicated Darlington, "BAG"'s were issued via the Beverley local registration office etc.
+Prefix registrations began with the letter 'A' and were first issued on August 1st, 1983.
+The leading letter (the prefix) is the year identifier on the registration, followed by one, two or three digits with three additional letters completing the registration.
+These final three letters are not actually random, but identified the original location of issue of the registration.
+For example "LHN" indicated Darlington.

-The following letters were never used: I, O, U, Q or Z. This was for various reasons, namely the 'I' and the 'Z' were letters reserved for Northern Ireland, the 'O' was thought to be easily confused with the number zero, the 'U' was difficult to distinguish from a 'V'.
-The 'Q' was used to register vehicles where the year of manufacture was unknown.
+The following letters were never used: I, O, U, Q or Z. This was for various reasons, namely the 'I' and the 'Z' were letters reserved for Northern Ireland, the 'O' was thought to be too easily confused with the number zero, and the 'U' was difficult to distinguish from a 'V'.
+The 'Q' was used in special cases to register vehicles where the year of manufacture was unknown.

 The pressure put on both the motor trade and the local registration offices on August 1st every year was tremendous.
-By issuing prefix registrations twice a year, the "magic" of this one day disappeared.
-Another result was that prefix registrations were used up more quickly, making the introduction of the millennium/new-style registration system necessary in September 2001.
+By issuing prefix registrations twice a year, the bottleneck of having a single day for a rush of new registrations was somewhat alleviated.
+A side effect of this was that prefix registrations were used up more quickly, making the introduction of the millennium registration system necessary in September 2001.

 DVLA had the vision to withhold the numbers 1 to 20 from general issue when the prefix registrations A, B, C, D, E, F, G and H were issued.
 By 1991, when the 'J' prefix registrations were issued, DVLA also withheld further attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc. which they would later start making for sale over the telephone.